cal-itp/data-infra/docs/analytics_tools/rt_analysis.md

 #### `stop_segment_speed_view`

-After generating a speed map, the underlying data is available at OperatorDayAnalysis.stop_segment_speed_view, a geodataframe.
+After generating a speed map, the underlying data is available at RtFilterMapper.stop_segment_speed_view, a geodataframe.
 This data can be easily exported into a geoparquet, geojson, shapefile, or spreadsheet with the appropriate geopandas method.

 ||||
 |--- |--- |--- |